sivakirlampalli/ai-trading-dashboard/README.md

 If you want to deploy the app later, ensure to configure environment variables and database path appropriately.

 Contact
-For any questions, contact [Your Name or Your Email].
+For any questions, contact sivakirlampalli04@gmail.com